abhishekjadaun/blog/README.md

 # Blog

-This is blog app with features like Login,Signup blog post and much more.
+This is blog app with features like Login,Signup blog post, Form Validation using Modelform and much more.
 Python, Django, HTML, CSS, Bootstrap is used in this project.